binocroc/TCLWorkshop/README.md

 ## DAY-5

-Sub-Task: Converting to an opentimer compatible format (proc) from a Yosys-synthesized netlist.
+Sub-Task: Converting to an opentimer compatible format from a Yosys-synthesized netlist.